Games & Quizzes

 /ˈTHiNGkiNG/

-using thought or rational judgement.
-Thoughts behind an idea, opinion or belief.
+using thought or rational judgement. process of considering or reasoning about something.
 To have an idea, opinion or belief about something.

 /ˈtôkiNG/